Harsh-KH-6/Harsh-KH-6/README.md

 🎓 I'm currently an Information Technology undergraduate, passionate about learning and building cool stuff with code.

 💡 Exploring Frontend Development and AI tools for productivity.

-🌐 I build websites as a hobby and love working on projects that solve real-world problems.

 ---
 <h2 align="center">🌐 Socials </h2>